Protect the timed-ticket day

 $$

-Left Bank museum anchor that works with Saint-Germain, the 7th, and Eiffel-side planning when the day should stay west and river-adjacent.
+Left Bank museum reference that works with Saint-Germain, the 7th, and Eiffel-side planning when the day should stay west and river-adjacent.

 7th / Left Bank Museum